akamai/cli-netstorage/README.md

 % updateWebSite new.property.name --clone original.property.name
 ```

-The flags of interest for create are:
+The flags of interest for clone are:
 ```
 --cpcode: The CPCode to use for the new property.
 Default is to create a new CPCode at the top level of the contract.
 If you use --cpcode, note that it requires contractid.
 --contractid: The contractId to place the new property in.
 Defaults to the top level group for the contract.